 To create a main heading, use a single pound sign (#) followed by a space and the text of the heading.
 In this case, the main heading is "Threat Report".

 To create a subheading, use two pound signs (##) followed by a space and the text of the subheading.
 In this case, the subheadings are "Overview", "Cyber Kill Chain Analysis", and "Mitigation Recommendations".
 You can continue to create additional subheading levels by increasing the number of pound signs.

+Note

+You can also instruct ChatGPT to create a heading by appending the desired text with Heading 1, Heading 2, etc.

 To create bullet points, use a hyphen (-) or asterisk (*) followed by a space and the text of the bullet point.
 In this case, the bullet points are used in the "Overview" section to indicate the threat name, date of occurrence, industries affected, and impact.